 Body mass index, known as BMI, is often used to diagnose obesity.
 To calculate BMI, multiply weight in pounds by 703, divide by height in inches and then divide again by height in inches.
 Or divide weight in kilograms by height in meters squared.
 There are several online calculators available that help calculate BMI.

 |30.0 and higher||Obesity|

 For most people, BMI provides a reasonable estimate of body fat.
-However, BMI doesn't directly measure body fat, so some people, such as muscular athletes, may have a BMI in the obesity category even though they don't have excess body fat.
+However, BMI doesn't directly measure body fat.
+Some people, such as muscular athletes, may have a BMI in the obesity category even though they don't have excess body fat.

 When to see a doctor

-Obesity usually results from a combination of causes and contributing factors:
+Obesity often results from a combination of causes and contributing factors: